You can move, rename, and delete assets from the Browse Panel. As well, you can delete many assets simultaneously with a text file.

 Do any of the following:

-To delete one or more assets, select the assets in the Browse Panel, and press Delete or choose File > Delete.
+To delete one or more assets, select the assets in the Browse Panel, and press Delete or go to File > Delete.

-To delete a folder, select the folder in the Asset Library, and click Remove Folder.
+To delete a folder, select the folder in the Asset Library, and select Remove Folder.

-Deleting a folder deletes the folder, all the assets in the folder, as well as all assets in its subfolders.
+Deleting a folder deletes the folder, all the assets in the folder, and all assets in its subfolders.

-Create the list of Dynamic Media Classic IDs and save it as a text (.txt) file.
-Each Dynamic Media Classic ID must be on its own line (followed by a hard return).
+Create the list of Adobe Dynamic Media Classic IDs and save it as a text (.txt) file.
+Each Adobe Dynamic Media Classic ID must be on its own line (followed by a hard return).

 After you create the list, follow these steps to use it to delete assets:

-When you delete assets with a text file, if any Dynamic Media Classic ID is not on the list, a message is displayed letting you know that Dynamic Media Classic is “Unable to validate these entries in your list:” along with the list of entries.
-However, Dynamic Media Classic will not generate an error on the Job screen.
+When you delete assets with a text file, if any Adobe Dynamic Media Classic ID is not on the list, the message “Unable to validate these entries in your list:” is displayed.
+The list of entries is also displayed.
+However, Adobe Dynamic Media Classic does not generate an error on the Job page.